haskelladdict/simgi/doc/simgi.rst

 The formatting of the input files is very flexible.
 In particular, neither newlines [2]_ nor extraneous whitespace matter.
-Hence, the above SGL block could also be written on a single line.
+Hence, the above SGL block could have also been written on a single line.
 However, it is strongly recommended to stick to a consistent and "visually simple" layout to aid in "comprehending" the underlying model.
 Also, it is important to point out that **simgi**'s parser is